 At UMGCC, we pride ourselves in providing outstanding patient care, with an emphasis on the multidisciplinary approach to diagnosis and treatment.
 Teams consisting of medical oncologists, surgeons, radiation oncologists, pathologists, radiologists, nurses and others work together to bring compassionate and cutting-edge care to our patients.

 Activities of the cancer center include basic and translational cancer research, student and house officer teaching, and a strong focus on new therapies in both an inpatient 46-bed unit and an outpatient setting, the Roslyn and Leonard Stoler Pavillion.

-In recent years, we have seen an explosive growth of knowledge in the field of cancer research.
-At UMGCC, translational research is a top priority with scientists working together with clinicians to facilitate the translation of scientific progress into clinical advances.
+Translational research is a top priority, with scientists working together with clinicians to facilitate the translation of scientific discoveries into clinical advances.
 One outstanding example of the research at UMGCC is the work of Dr. Angela Brodie who developed the first aromatase inhibitor here at Maryland.
 These drugs have been the most important recent advance in the treatment of breast cancer, dramatically improving outcomes for women worldwide.
-She has been honored for this pioneering work by the prestigious Kettering and Landon prizes.
+Dr. Brodie has been honored for this pioneering work by the prestigious Kettering and Landon prizes.

 Thank you for your interest in our institution, and we look forward to your visit.